Fodor's Expert Review Manassas National Battlefield Park

 The Confederacy won two important victories—in July 1861 and August 1862—at this battlefield, also known as Bull Run.
-General Thomas Jonathan Jackson earned his nickname Stonewall here, when he and his brigade stood "like a stone wall."
+General Thomas Jackson earned his nickname Stonewall here, when he and his brigade stood "like a stone wall."
 When the second battle ended, the Confederacy was at the zenith of its power.
 Originally farmland, the battlefield bore witness to casualties of nearly 30,000 troops.
 The Stone House, used as an aid station during the war, still stands.
-President Taft led a peaceful reunion of thousands of veterans here.. .A self-guided walking or driving tour of the park begins at the visitor center, whose exhibits and audiovisual presentations greatly enhance a visit.
-Bull Run is a 26-mi drive from Washington; from Arlington and Fairfax take I–66 west (use I–495 to get to I–66 from Alexandria) to Exit 47B (Sudley Road/Route 234 North).
+In 1911, 50 years after the first, battle, President Taft led a "Peace Jubilee," a peaceful reunion of thousands of veterans here.. .A self-guided walking or driving tour of the park begins at the visitor center, whose exhibits and audiovisual presentations greatly enhance a visit.
+Manassas is a 30-mile drive from Washington; from Arlington and Fairfax take I–66 west to Exit 47B (Sudley Road/Route 234 North).
 Don't be fooled by the earlier Manassas exit for Route 28.
-The visitor center is ½ mi north on the right.
+The visitor center is ½ mile north on the right.